cameron-martin/speedball/README.md

 # Speedball

-Speedball is a [combinator-based][combinator] depdenency injection library.
+Speedball is a [combinator-based][combinator] dependency injection library.
 It consists of:

 * *Factories*, which are functions that produce dependencies.
 * A `Speedball` class, which is used to register factories with and resolve dependencies using those factories.